laravel/docs/validation.md

 <a name="rule-distinct"></a>
 #### distinct

-When working with arrays, the field under validation must not have any duplicate values.
+When validating arrays, the field under validation must not have any duplicate values:

     'foo.*.id' => 'distinct'

-You can use ignore_case to check case insensitively.
+You may add `ignore_case` to the validation rule's arguments to make the rule ignore capitalization differences:

     'foo.*.id' => 'distinct:ignore_case'